react-boilerplate/react-boilerplate/docs/README.md

 ### JS

-We bundle all your clientside scripts and chunk them into several files using code splitting where possible.
+We bundle all your client-side scripts and chunk them into several files using code splitting where possible.
 We then automatically optimize your code when building for production so you don't have to worry about that.